thesagrotan/emarocks/tasks.md

 # Next Steps for Developers

-Section 4 of the refactoring tasks has been completed, with significant improvements to the animation and state management of the blob simulation.
-The most important changes include:
+Section 6 of the refactoring tasks (Cache and Font Handling) has been completed successfully.
+The key improvements include:

-1. **Custom Animation Hook**: Created `useBlobSimulationAnimation` hook that encapsulates all animation-related logic, making the main component cleaner and more maintainable.

-2. **Improved State Variables**: Each state variable now has clear documentation of its purpose, making it easier for future developers to understand the codebase.

-3. **Optimized Animation Loop**: The animation loop now includes adaptive FPS control and spatial optimization to improve performance.

-4. **Clear Animation Lifecycle**: Added detailed documentation of the animation lifecycle from initialization to cleanup.
+1. **Centralized Font Utilities**: Created a comprehensive set of font utility functions in `/shared/font-utils.ts` that handle:
+   - Font family formatting (adding quotes for multi-word fonts)
+   - Baseline calculation for proper text centering
+   - Font string creation for Canvas API
+   - Cache invalidation to prevent stale rendering
+   - Font availability detection

+2. **Improved Cache Management**: Implemented a React hook (`useLetterCacheInvalidation`) that watches for changes to:
+   - Letter character
+   - Font family
+   - Letter color
+   - Letter size
+   And automatically clears the letter shape cache when any of these parameters change.

+3. **Robust Error Handling**: Added graceful error handling in font utilities to handle edge cases like:
+   - Missing or unavailable fonts
+   - Canvas context not available
+   - Errors during text measurement

+4. **Comprehensive Testing**: Created unit tests that cover basic functionality and edge cases for all font utilities.

+5. **Detailed Documentation**: Added extensive documentation explaining the purpose and usage of all font-related utilities.

-The codebase is now ready for the next phase of refactoring (Section 5: Component Decomposition), which involves breaking the main simulation component into smaller, more focused components.
-This will further improve maintainability and make it easier to test individual parts of the simulation.
+The codebase is now ready for Section 7 (TypeScript Improvements), which will focus on strengthening types and type safety throughout the project.

 Please review the changes and continue with the remaining tasks in the checklist.
-Feel free to reach out if you have any questions about the animation and state management improvements implemented so far.
+The font handling improvements should provide more consistent text rendering and prevent caching-related visual artifacts.